The Social Distancing Order Is Relaxed. What Happens Next for Saigon? | Saigoneer

 On April 23, Deputy Chairman of the HCMC People's Committee Le Thanh Liem approved a list of places and businesses that are required to remain closed.
 These consist of beauty salons, physiotherapy facilities, spas, massage parlors, saunas, night entertainment spots, stages, cinemas, wedding halls, nightclubs, beer clubs, bars, pubs, sport complexes, and other indoor sport venues.

-Moreover, homestays and AirBnB listings in Saigon are not allowed to take in new guests; gatherings and meetings, including religious activities with more than 20 people are also banned.
+Moreover, homestays and AirBnB listings in Saigon are not allowed to take in new guests; gatherings and meetings, including religious activities, with more than 20 people are also banned.

 Those not included in the above list are free to operate as normal as long as they obey precautions by local authorities.
 Citizens must wear face masks at all time in public places and maintain a distance of two meters in public.

-Note: Update: The transport department issued an urgent directive last evening April 23 allowing taxis and ride-share cars to operate starting from April 24.